Yngwie Malmsteen: 2010–present

 In 2018, it was announced that Malmsteen had signed with Mascot Records, with a new studio album expected the following year.
 In 2019, Malmsteen released Blue Lightning, featuring blues rock songs – mainly covers – with Malmsteen's virtuoso playing.
 As Malmsteen was quoted:

 I've been asked to do a blues album for the last 30 years [...] this time I finally said, "Sure, why not?
 Let's try it!"
 I just didn't want to be stuck in the standard, pentatonic, play a 12-bar thing.
 I didn't want to do that.

 On 8 May 2021, Yngwie Malmsteen was reported to have launched the Parabellum album and video for the "Paganini-referencing" track "Wolves at the Door".
 Since COVID-19 restrictions prevented touring, Malmsteen had more time to record the album, and was "clearly delighted with the results."

-On 17 July 2023, Yngwie Malmsteen announced his first-ever interactive video guitar masterclass on TrueFire.
-Yngwie uses a variety of backing tracks pulled from 10 of his most popular songs as the framework for the masterclass and the way in which he demonstrates his creative process, technical skills, and performance insights.
-It was released on 31 July 2023.
+On 5 August 2026, Malmsteen announced his next studio album, Hell or High Water, set for release on 13 November.